-Truck, car covered in tonnes of human excrement
+WATCH: The moment that dropped a truckie in the s**t

+"It's a very hard load to transport, they do pride themselves on how they secure and transport the loads," she said.

+"We do over 300,000 tonnes a year of recycled biosolids, which is sewage sludge, that's used as fertiliser on farms."

-TWO Lockyer Valley drivers have had a crappy day after a near collision left both their vehicles doused in three tonnes of sewerage sludge.
+EARLIER: TWO Lockyer Valley drivers have had a crappy day after a near collision left both their vehicles doused in three tonnes of sewerage sludge.

 The incident occurred earlier this morning outside The Big Orange fruit barn on Crowley Vale Road, when a truck driver transporting 27 tonnes of biosolid was forced to urgently brake to avoid crashing into a car.

-Arkwood Organic Recycling Owner and Operations Manager Brendon Clarke said the load was secured but the nature of the abrupt stop caused the trailer's cover tear.
+Arkwood Organic Recycling Owner and Operations Manager Brendon Clarke said the load was secured but the nature of the abrupt stop caused the trailer's cover to tear.

 "(It's) just a mess...cars that pull out in front of trucks just give us the sh#ts like you wouldn't believe," Mr Clarke said.

-"It's secured but the problem is it's still sloppy and there's nothing you can do about that,
+"It's secured but the problem is it's still sloppy and there's nothing you can do about that.

-"It's always low speed things that do it, because it's a lot of stopping force at low speed, it's up and over.
+"It's always low speed things that do it, because it's a lot of stopping force at low speed, it's up and over."

 Although admitting partial fault, driver Tom Mulcahy questioned whether the load was properly secured.

-Note: UPDATE: Security camera vision has emerged of the moment two Lockyer Valley drivers were doused in three tonnes of human excrement.